freelancesam/learn_wp/wp-content/plugins/locatoraid/readme.txt

 == Changelog ==

+= 3.4.3 =
+* Exact name match, if a visitor searches for a location name, and there is a full match, it now sets it as a starting point of search.
+* Shortcode parameter search-bias-country.

 = 3.4.2 =
 * Fixed a few bugs that might appear after upgrading to the Pro version saying that certain table fields are missing.
 * Added a setting to hide the product selection in the front end search form.